Hamka: Death

 Hamka's health started to decline after his resignation as chairman of MUI.
 Following the advice of Hamka's family doctor, doctor Karnen Bratawijaya, Hamka was hospitalized at Pertamina Central Hospital on 18 July 1981.
 On the sixth day of treatment, Hamka had time to perform the Duha prayer with the help of his daughter, Azizah, for tayammum.
 That afternoon, several doctors came to check his condition, stating that he was in a coma.
 The team of doctors stated that his kidneys, lungs, and central nervous system were no longer functioning, and his condition could only be maintained with a pacemaker.
 At ten o'clock the next morning, the children agreed to remove the pacemaker, and not long after that Hamka died.

-Hamka died on Friday, 24 July 1981 at 10:37 WIB at the age of 73 years.
+Hamka died on Friday, 24 July 1981 at 10:37 WIB at the age of 73.
 His body was buried at his home on Jalan Raden Fatah III.
 Among the people who attended to pay their last respects were President Suharto and Vice President Adam Malik, State Minister for the Environment Emil Salim, and Minister of Transportation Azwar Anas who served as imam for the funeral prayer.
 Hamka's body was taken to the Al-Azhar Grand Mosque and prayed for again, before being buried in the Tanah Kusir Public Cemetery, South Jakarta, led by the Minister of Religion Alamsyah Ratu Perwiranegara.

 After Hamka's death, the government awarded the Mahaputra Utama Star posthumously to Hamka.
 Since 2011, he has been declared a National Hero of Indonesia.
 In 2016, the Indonesian Ulema Council started production on a movie about Hamka's life, titled Buya Hamka.